MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands-cpp.md

 1. In the **MyUWPApp** project, install the latest prerelease or release version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.

     * If you chose to [package the MyDesktopWin32App project using MSIX](#option-1-package-the-app-using-msix) earlier in this walkthrough, you can install either the prerelease or release version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NugGet package.
 Packaged desktop apps can use either the prerelease or release version of this package.
-    * If you chose not package the MyDesktopWin32App project using MSIX earlier in this walkthrough, you must install the prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
+    * If you chose not to package the **MyDesktopWin32App** project, you must install the prerelease version of the [Microsoft.UI.Xaml](https://www.nuget.org/packages/Microsoft.UI.Xaml) NuGet package.
 Unpackaged desktop apps must use the prerelease version of this package.

 2. In the pch.h file in this project, add the following `#include` statements and save your changes.
 These statements bring a required set of projection headers from the WinUI library into your project.
 This step is required for any C++/WinRT project that uses the WinUI library.
 For more information, see [this article](/uwp/toolkits/winui/getting-started#additional-steps-for-a-cwinrt-project).